2 Samuel 22

 Now the song shifts to theophany - the appearing of God.
 From the depths, David looks up, and he sees God rising.
 Fire issues from His nostrils.
 The heavens are rolled up.
 The earth trembles.
 This is the God of judgment, of power, of terrible majesty.
 And this God rises because a man called out from the waters.
 God moves on behalf of the anointed.

-God does not walk to David; He flies.
+God flies to David.
 He "rode upon a cherub" - the same cherub that stands at the throne room of heaven, the same creature that guards the holiest place.
 God is seen "upon the wings of the wind" - He moves with the swiftness of the storm.
 He is not slow.
 He does not hesitate.
 When the anointed cries, heaven itself mobilizes.

 2 Samuel 22:13-20The Warrior God